vinceumo/todo/tutorial.md

 ### Header

-Now we want to be able to see our todos in the main section.
+We want to be able to see our todos in the main section.
 For now, we will only render the first `todoLists` list (index 0).

 In `content/js/app.js` => `data` add `currentListIndex: 0`.